EshanTrivedi21/Git-CheatSheet/Md/Cheatsheet_MD.md

         $ git stash apply

-    IF WORKING WITH MULTIPLE STASHES
+3. IF WORKING WITH MULTIPLE STASHES

       LOGS all the stashes

          $ git stash list

       STASHES the changes in the Stash index 1

 		 $ git stash apply stash@{1}

 	  DELETES the stash, p.s. applying the stash doesnt delete it

 		 $ git stash drop stash@{1}

 	  CLEARS the whole stash list

 		 $ git stash clear

 <br/>

 ## TIME TRAVELLING WITH GIT:

  1. TO JUST CHECK WHAT THE REPOSITORY LOOKED LIKE IN THE COMMIT ID 604a39a

-    DETACHES HEAD and attaches it to the commit with the commit id 604a39a, this is not normal because HEAD is meant to map a whole branch and not a specific commit
+ 	DETACHES HEAD and attaches it to the commit with the commit id 604a39a

+	*(this is not normal because HEAD is meant to map a whole branch and not a specific commit)*

         $ git checkout 604a39a

-    OR

     DETACHES HEAD and ATTACHES it to the previous commit

         $ git checkout HEAD~1

     RE-ATTACHES HEAD and now the head properly maps onto the master branch